Choosing your artificial lures and flies

 Watch this video (in French only) made by Joannie De Lasablonnière on the timber hitch knot, available on the Fédération québécoise des chasseurs et pêcheurs’ blog.

-Watch this video (in French only) from fishing enthusiast Alex Ranger on tips to gradually get more fishing equipment (video produced by the Fédération québécoise des chasseurs et pêcheurs).
+Listen to fishing enthusiast Alex Ranger for tips on gradually equipping yourself (video also produced by the Fédération québécoise des chasseurs et pêcheurs).